RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 --NPCs gain experience upon joining to match the party's experience--

-This component lets NPCs from the NPC Core component start with experience to match the party.
-There are two subcomponents.
-The first one makes NPCs start with the average experience of the rest of the party members.
-The second one makes them start with a fifth of the total experience of the party (this way, a small, high level party won't recruit high level NPCs).
+NPCs start with the average experience of the rest of the party members.
+The second one makes them start with a fifth of the total experience of the party.

+The point of the second option is to prevent certain exploits related to soloing.
+If you have the first option enabled, you could get pretty far into the game while soloing and reach a high level, and then recruit NPCs that were just as overleveled as your starting character.
+With the second option enabled, those NPCs will be at a reasonable level regardless of the previous size of the party.

+The first option is recommended if you aren't planning on doing any XP exploits like that.

 --Cosmetic improvements to the GUI and New loading screens--